Bursts and Triggers: Socially-Driven Activity in Open-Source Co-Editing Networks: Results

 \paragraph{Statistical Significance of Cascades in Empirical Data}

-The permutation testing framework reveals statistically significant cascade effects in 28 out of 50 repositories (56\%) when comparing observed cascade counts against the temporal null model.
+The permutation testing framework reveals statistically significant cascade effects in 28 out of 51 repositories (55\%) when comparing observed cascade counts against the temporal null model.
 Projects demonstrating the strongest cascade effects include large-scale repositories such as `woocommerce` (1741 observed cascades vs. 337 expected under temporal shuffling, p = 0.010, Cohen's d = 26.95), `birt` (2261 vs. 852, p = 0.010, d = 25.84), and `readability` (301 vs. 8, p = 0.010, d = 23.06).
 These results confirm that activity cascades are not merely random fluctuations but represent genuine patterns of social responsiveness in software development.
+Sensitivity analysis across developer thresholds and trigger percentiles (\Cref{tab:cascade_sensitivity}) shows that the proportion of projects with significant cascades ranges from 24\% to 82\%, with higher trigger thresholds detecting more cascades as expected.
+The qualitative finding, that a substantial subset of projects exhibits significant cascade effects, holds across all 9 parameter combinations.

-\paragraph{Effect Sizes} Effect size varies dramatically across repositories, ranging from small (Cohen's d < 0.5) to extremely large (d > 20).
+\paragraph{Effect Sizes} Effect size varies dramatically across repositories, ranging from small (Cohen's d $<$ 0.5) to extremely large (d $>$ 20).
 The distribution of effect sizes follows a bimodal pattern, with most repositories showing either very small effects (suggesting minimal cascade activity) or very large effects (indicating dominant cascade behavior).
 The largest effect sizes are observed in repositories with substantial cascade activity, such as `woocommerce` (d = 26.95), `birt` (d = 25.84), and `readability` (d = 23.06).
 These extreme effect sizes indicate that cascade behavior, when present, represents a dominant mode of collaborative interaction rather than a subtle statistical pattern.

 \paragraph{Project Heterogeneity and Context Dependence}